 Just select Metrics right under Accounts in the menu on the left.

-You'll then see a host of different metrics measured in days, weeks, and months for each of your Facebook pages.
-To see the change of a metric over time of a metric, look in the column to the right, under the delta symbol Δ.
+You'll then see a host of different metrics measured in days, weeks, and months for each of your Facebook Pages.
+To see the change of a metric over time, look in the column to the right, under the delta symbol Δ.

 Here's a little more detail on each of those metrics:

 The number of people who have liked your Page.
 They may or may not be following your Page or receiving your content in their newsfeed.

 The total number of people who received your content in their newsfeed.
 Paid reach + viral reach + organic reach = total reach.